TDM

 How does Hytch support TDM?

-Hytch supports TDM by helping small groups coordinate carpools and verified shared rides, reducing single-occupancy trips.
++Hytch supports TDM by helping small groups coordinate carpools and verified shared rides, reducing single-occupancy trips.
 Verified outcomes—safe rides, arrivals, off-peak travel—give sponsors and agencies measurable, privacy-conscious data to reward mode shift and reduce congestion.
+Hytch also provides incentive infrastructure so sponsors, employers, and agencies can connect verified outcomes to funded rewards under program rules.
 Hytch is a coordination and verification layer; it is not ride-hailing.

 Who uses Hytch for TDM?